PEER Presland (Prefabricated Exterior Energy Retrofit)

 Ottawa Community Housing manages 15,000 homes all throughout Ottawa.
 Two-thirds of the housing stock is more than 50 years old.
 The city’s Waiting List for affordable housing has more than 10,000 people on it.

 We need to maintain our existing stock while building new affordable homes.
 This pilot is a deep energy retrofit, which is traditionally costly, slow and disruptive.
 At Presland, we were able to get funding for 50 percent of the cost of the project.
 The project also reduces the disruption for tenants by performing much of the work from the outside of the building while the building is occupied.
+This project has addressed many years of capital repairs while also improving the interior comfort of the unit and eliminating GHGs emissions.
+The tenants benefit from a repaired more comfortable home which now has central air conditioning.

-The natural gas heating system will be removed and replaced with an electric heat pump.
+The natural gas heating system was and replaced with an electric heat pump.
 The hot water tanks were replaced with a heat pump as well.
 Additionally, 35-kw of solar panels will be placed on the south-facing roof.
 The solar panels will generate as much electricity as the building consumes each year making the homes net-zero.
 New windows and doors were installed.
 Heat recovery ventilators were installed to keep as much heat inside of the building as possible and further reduce energy consumption.
 The new building envelope has 10 inches of insulation to keep the building warm and a new air and vapour barrier to make it airtight.
 This eliminates most of the building’s convective and conductive heat losses, keeping the heat in the home and reducing energy requirements.